 - BS EN 1995-1-2 Eurocode 5: Design of timber structures Part 1.2 General – Structural fire design

-TRADATimber Research and Development Association.
-A trade association with a strong reputation for research and publication on all things timber have published span tables in a new softback book called Eurocode 5 Span Tables: For Solid Timber Members in Floors, Ceilings and Roofs for Dwellings and various companies do online calculation software.
+TRADATimber Research and Development Association A trade association with a strong reputation for research and publication on all things timber have published span tables in a new softback book called Eurocode 5 Span Tables: For Solid Timber Members in Floors, Ceilings and Roofs for Dwellings and various companies do online calculation software.
 However for practical purposes the self builder will still find the span tables in the old (archived) Approved Documents from 1992 to be useful in determining sizes for floor, ceiling and roof joists, binders, rafters and purlins.
 There is extremely little difference between the old span tables and the new ones.
 The slight discrepancy is mainly in spans shorter that 2.4m.
-See more on the Eurocode News site.

 The acoustic insulation of floors is a mixed bag as far as green building techniques is concerned.
-The sound attenuation, measured in decibels, can basically be achieved in two ways, by mass or by isolation[for the purposes of part C of the Approved Documents] - The absence of rigid connections between two or more parts of a structure. of the floor surface from the surrounding structure (or both).
+The sound attenuation, measured in decibels, can basically be achieved in two ways, by mass or by isolation[for the purposes of part E of the Approved Documents] - The absence of rigid connections between two or more parts of a structure. of the floor surface from the surrounding structure (or both).
 Each achieves a slightly different result – for instance a heavy concrete floor will absorb sounds such as speech and music but may still transmit impact sounds such as chairs being moved around.
-A timber floating floor[for the purposes of part C of the Approved Documents] - A floating floor consists of a floating layer[for the purposes of part C of the Approved Documents] - A surface layer that rests on a resilient layer and is therefore isolated from the base floor and the surrounding walls (see also resilient layer). and resilient layer., on the other hand may not transmit impact sounds so much but will not be so good with airborne sound[for the purposes of part C of the Approved Documents] - Sound propagating through the air. .
+A timber floating floor[for the purposes of part E of the Approved Documents] - A floating floor consists of a floating layer and resilient layer[for the purposes of part E of the Approved Documents] - A layer that isolates a floating layer from a base floor and surrounding walls. ., on the other hand may not transmit impact sounds so much but will not be so good with airborne sound[for the purposes of part E of the Approved Documents] - Sound propagating through the air. .

 Heavy, dense insulating floors